DLR-RY/scons-build-tools/README.txt

                       },)
     ...

-With the 'gcc_version' tool it is possible to detect the used GCC version.
+With the 'uitls_gcc_version' tool it is possible to detect the used GCC version.
 Has to be loaded after the compiler.
 It is loaded by default from all GCC based compilers.

-Folder 'tools'
+Prefix 'tools'
 ==============

 Tools from the 'tools' folder generate additional files.

 Available tools:
-- log_preprocessor
+- tools_log_preprocessor